-Created in 1998, Galerie Zlotowski has been dedicated to modern art and avant-gardes of the early XXth century.
-We developed an increasing interest towards more recent artists of the second half of the century.
-The gallery has become a reference while taking part in the rediscovery of the pictorial work of Le Corbusier and organized many exhibitions dedicated to this multi-faced artist.
-The gallery has frequently organized exhibitions with catalogues dedicated to artists such as Albert Gleizes, Amédée Ozenfant, Kurt Schwitters Georges Valmier, Simon Hantaï, Jean Dubuffet, Joaquin Torres-Garcia, François Morellet and more recently Ella Bergmann-Michel and Robert Michel.
-The gallery takes part to international art fairs such as FIAC, Art Basel or TEFAF.
-We have the privilege to have museums as clients.
-The Gallery has often loaned pieces for important exhibitions.
+Created in 1998, Galerie Zlotowski has been dedicated to modern art and avant-gardes of the early XXth century since its opening.
+We furthermore developed an increasing interest towards more recent artists of the second half of the century.
+The gallery has become an international reference while taking part in the rediscovery of the pictorial work of Le Corbusier and organized many exhibitions dedicated to this multi-faced artist.
+In 2019, the gallery has loaned several pieces for a major exhibition on Purism for the 50th anniversary of the Tokyo Museum of Western Art, a building designed by Le Corbusier.
+In 2020, Galerie Zlotowski has participated to an exhibitions dedicated to Le Corbusier’s drawings in Brussels.

 Galerie Zlotowski is well-recognized for its commitment to show high quality works and the publishing of catalogues written by the most renowned experts.